jackson-dahl42/Final-30-Product/Project Diary.md

 # June 15, 2022
 I started to create a second game.
 I was having difficulty configuring the joystick because the second game will require both the x and y input.

+# June 21, 2022
+I have almost finished the second game.
+I perfected the movement shooting and I even figured out the issue with the rand() function.
+After I have perfected this game to my liking I am going to try to clean up the repository.
+I will try to make the documentation more clear and put code into sperate files rather than one giant main file.